Stress Is Affecting Black Women’s Mental and Physical Health!

 We Carry Too Many Responsibilities

 Bye now you may be feeling overworked, overwhelmed and ready to disappear from your life’s responsibilities.

-If you’re feeling this way right now, we get it!
+If you’re feeling this way, we get it!

 Therefore, the next time you find yourself feeling stressed and in burnout mode, use the following 5 tips!